top of page

 a screenshot of a tweet

-EIGHT: There needs to be an Autistic Seat at every table.
+There needs to be an Autistic Seat at every table.

 It starts with YOU!
-Pull up a chair and cre8te an Autistic seat where you live, where you play, where you work, where you vote, everywhere there is a table, Autism needs to be recognized, represented and respected.
+Pull up a chair and cre8te an Autistic seat where you live, where you play, where you work, where you vote.
+Everywhere there is a table, Autism needs to be recognized, represented, and respected.

 Are you feeling more aware?